-Pruning overextended branches prevent it from interfering with utility lines or pathways.
+Pruning overextended branches prevent them from interfering with utility lines or pathways.
 This is essential for safety reasons and other bylaws requirements.

 Prevent Injury or Property Damage

 Cutting overhanging or dead branches reduces the tripping hazard or other safety issues.
-When you strategically prune the bigger plants, it reduces the wind resistance to the plant, which reduces the likelihood of a bigger tree to fall on the property.
+When you strategically prune the bigger plants, it reduces the wind resistance to the plant, which reduces the likelihood of a bigger tree falling on the property.

 Increase Fruiting And Flowering

-When you correctly prune flower buds and stems, it encourages the flowering and stimulates the plant growth.
-Selective pruning can help to produce more abundant fruits or flower than the unpruned plant.
+When you correctly prune flower buds and stems, it encourages flowering and stimulates plant growth.
+Selective pruning can help to produce more abundant fruits or flowers than the unpruned plant.

 Why Do You Need Pruning Shears